ssslaad/SwiggyClone/README.md

 Normal Dependencies - Used in prod / published apps.
 Transitive Dependencies - Dependencies which are indirectly needed (because our project has a dependency and that dependency have dependencies of it's own).

+# Files and Folders

 # node_modules
 collection of all the dependecies needed for our project and it's dependencies use "npm_install" to get all the node_modules needed by our project

+# dist
+Build folder created and used by parcel

+# package.json
+Config file for our package/module/project.

+# package-lock.json
+Config file containing exact versions of dependencies and transitive dependecies.
+Maintains integrity using HASH (to maintain consistency accross different platforms/machines).

 # Inject React
 1. Using CDNs